NoahDPJ03/NoahDPJ03/README.md

 ## Projects / Repositories

 ### Expectation Maximization - Monte Carlo Markov Chain vs. Responsibilities Methods
-This is a semi-research paper that analyses the different methods of doing Expectation Maximization (EM).
+This is a research paper that analyses the different methods of doing Expectation Maximization (EM).
 It explains the two methods for EM, shows the coding implementation, and further analyzes (by making a special function for randomly sampling mixed data) and compares them.

 - Tools: Matplotlib, Numpy, functools
 - Concepts: Monte Carlo Markov Chains, Nested Algorithms, Mixture models, EM (obviously), etc.